 Attended James Thompson Elementary, J.N.
 Burnett Junior High, and Richmond Senior Secondary.

-Married to Lynn (born and raised in Richmond); have been married since 1982.
+Married to Lynn (also born and raised in Richmond); have been married since 1982.

 Three children attended Richmond public schools and graduated from McMath Secondary in Steveston.